LoweLundin/Optimised-Galaxy-Simulations/README.tex.md

 ```
 Note that:
 \begin{itemize}
-\item The "time"-command is used to deduce execution time and can be ommited.
+\item The "time"-command is used to deduce execution time and can be omitted.
 \item Number of stars must match N given in input file.
 \item delta t is the time elapsed between each computation, smaller delta t means more exact, but slower computation.
 \item The program can be run for really large $\theta_{max}$-values, but certain stars might stray "out of bounds", at which time the program is stopped.